n8willis/opentype-shaping-documents/opentype-shaping-hebrew.md

 <!--- How shaping is affected by the LTR and RTL markers explanation --->

-The no-break space is primarily used to display those codepoints that are defined as non-spacing (such as vowel or diacritical marks and "Hamza") in an isolated context, as an alternative to displaying them superimposed on the dotted-circle placeholder.
+The no-break space may be used to display those codepoints that are defined as non-spacing (such as niqqud or cantillation marks) in an isolated context, as an alternative to displaying them superimposed on the dotted-circle placeholder.